Table of Contents

 This being the fundamental principle, here are the parts of a microscope – you may come across some of these terms:

 Eyepiece tube – which holds the eyepiece lens

 Nose-piece – which houses the objective lens, which may be a combination of many lenses.

 Focus knobs – used to focus the camera objective

 Stage – where the specimen is placed

 Illuminator – is the light source for the device, usually at the bottom of it – usually a low voltage halogen bulb.

-Condensor – used to collect the light from the illuminator and focus it onto the specimen
+Condensor – used to collect the light from the illuminator and focus it on the specimen

 Condensor focus knob– used to adjust the condenser position ( up or down) about the lighting concentrate on the sample.

 Iris diaphragm – used to control the amount of light reaching the specimen.
 It is located above the condenser and below the stage.